 Throughout Year 13 and 14, you will benefit from a structured series of events designed to aid progression to Queen's University, including receiving admissions guidance and support.
 You will also participate in a residential assessed summer school at the end of Year 13.
 Participants who successfully complete the programme will benefit with a guaranteed conditional offer in a course within their Pathway and potentially benefit from receiving a reduced grade offer for a programme of study at Queen's University, which may be up to two A-level grades lower than the standard offer.

 Pathway Opportunity Programme participants will take part in a series of workshops, masterclasses and seminars which will be delivered either on campus or online via our Virtual Learning Environment (VLE).
-Participants will complete an assessed summer school which will take place in July 2019 for five nights on the Queen's campus.
+Participants will complete an assessed summer school which will take place in June or July 2020 for five nights on the Queen's campus.
 The summer school is a residential event with all participants expected to stay on campus for the duration of the summer school.
 Participants must successfully complete all elements of the programme to be eligible for the guaranteed conditional offer and any potential reduction in undergraduate admission offer.

 To be eligible for the Pathway Opportunity Programme, you must meet all the following section A criteria: